 The potential repercussions of a conviction for a violent crime can include lengthy prison terms, hefty fines, restitution to the alleged target(s) of the offense, and even a death sentence in the case of murder.
 An Omaha violent crimes lawyer may be able to help you fight back against the potential penalties that you are facing and work toward a favorable resolution of your case.

 Violent criminal offenses are all felonies, meaning they will remain on your criminal record permanently and may impair your ability to seek employment, further your education, or secure housing.
 As a result, it can be instrumental to obtain experienced legal counsel if you are facing prosecution for a violent crime.
-Call Berry Law Firm today to schedule a confidential consultation.
+Call Berry Law today to schedule a confidential consultation.